Unsure whether saving or investing would suit your circumstances – or even what the differences are between the two?

 Access to your money

-If you’ve got a specific goal in mind and are comfortable knowing that you won’t be able to access your money for a number of years, then investing could be for you.
+If you've got a specific goal in mind and are comfortable not accessing your money for a number of years, then investing could be for you.
 But if access to your money is important, a savings account may be more appropriate.

 Some people have more of an appetite for life's risks than others.
 You might know where you stand on the subject, but many people haven't fully explored their attitude to risk.
 Our steps to understanding risk guide helps you to think about the issues.